Zurc/angular-redux/steps.md

 ```

 #### Component
-Now you need to trigger that actions [from your component(s)] by calling the functions we created in layout.actions.ts file [ showSearchBox() and hideSearchBox() ].
+Now you need to trigger that actions [from your component(s)] by calling the functions created in layout.actions.ts file [ showSearchBox() and hideSearchBox() ].

-Lets say we want to call showSearchBox method ( from layoutActions.ts file ) on click a button on header.component.html
+Lets say we want to call showSearchBox method ( from layoutActions.ts file ) by clicking a button on header.component.html

-> remember to import your reducers, state and actions and construct your component with them
+> remember to import your store, state and actions and construct your component with them

 ```
 import { NgRedux } from 'ng2-redux';